buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 year|event
 ---|-------
 ~30-36|Jesus crucified
-105|papermaking invented in China[^fourgreat]
+79|eruption of Mount Vesuvius / destruction of Pompeii 105|papermaking invented in China[^fourgreat]
+434-453|Attila the Hun rules the Huns
+476|fall of the Western Roman Empire
 593|earliest reference to printing, in China[^fourgreat]
 610|first revelation of Islam
 ~800|gunpowered invented in China[^fourgreat]